Kristina01111000/WordPressTheme/README.md

 	-> get several more images for the front page
 		-> waiting on dr w for confirmations and new images -> set up the tag pages
-	-> fix the light text color
-		-> switch to black for now
 	-> make the groups
 		-> one for each of the header tabs
 	-> setup backlog of weekily topics